 Don’t worry if you feel like you’ll need to brush up on your knowledge to teach computing.
 If the school(s) or university leading your training think you have the right skills to teach the subject but could do with refreshing your know-how, they might ask you to complete a subject knowledge enhancement (SKE) course to get you ready for your teacher training.

 Plus, even if your degree isn’t in computing or computer science, you may still qualify for a top-end bursary – it’s always worth enquiring with your chosen training provider about this.
-Find out more about computing bursaries and scholarships.
+Find out more about funding for training to teach computing.